Coorbits for projective representations with an application to Bergman spaces

+\begin{remark} As pointed out by one of the referees, the existence of $\rho(X)u$ in the definition will be guaranteed by the Banach-Steinhaus theorem if the space $\fS$ is quasi-reflexive (and hence $\fS^*$ is barreled).
+We often work with smooth vectors for the projective representation $\rho$ in which case the mapping $x\mapsto \rho(x)u$ is strongly differentiable.
+Therefore the existence of $\rho(X)u$ is guaranteed for most of our applications.

+Remembering that $\fS^*$ is equipped by the weak* topology, we know that $(\fS^*)^*=\fS$ is barreled and therefore the existence of $\rho^*(X)u$ is automatic. \end{remark}

-\begin{assumption} Let $(\rho,\fS)$ be a projective representation of $G$, and let $B$ be a solid BF-space on $G$ on which left and right translation are continuous.
-Assume that $B$, $\rho$ and $u$ satisfies Assumption~\ref{assumptionrhocoorbit}.
+\begin{assumption} Let $B$ be a solid BF-space on $G$ on which left and right translation are continuous, and assume that $B$, $\rho$ and $u$ satisfy Assumption~\ref{assumptionrhocoorbit}.
 Assume, moreover, that $u$ is $\rho$-weakly and $\rho^*$-weakly differentiable up to order $n=\dim(G)$, and that for all finite subsets with $n$ elements, $\{ Y_1,Y_2,\dots,Y_n\}\subseteq \fg$ the mappings

 are bounded on the solid, left and right invariant BF-space $B$. \end{assumption}